Flowdalic/sendxmpp/README.md

 ## Configuration

-`sendxmpp` lookups the XMPP credentials from a file.
+`sendxmpp` looks up the XMPP credentials from a file.
 The first line of the file must contain the XMPP address and the second line the password.

 The default location of the credentials file is `~/.config/sendxmpp/credentials`.